 Mitre Flats Hut navigation

-Ten WTMC members set off on Saturday 3 December to do an EM navigation trip to Mitre Flats Hut via Blue Range.
+Ten WTMC members set off on Saturday 3 December with compass and maps to do an EM navigation trip to Mitre Flats Hut via Blue Range.
 It was such a beautiful, sunny day that we wondered if it would be better to just head to the beach rather than go tramping.
 However, the first stop at Wild Oats in Carterton proved not to be too arduous.
 While we enjoyed breakfast/morning tea, Tony explained declination and how to read a map.
 We then carried on to the Mitre Flats road end.
 Lucky for us, the farmer is a good friend of Tony’s and he was able to gain us VIP access which allowed us to skip the 3 km walk through farmland and park us right at the edge of the Tararua Forest.
 Tony patiently showed us all how to set our compasses and having agreed on a direction, off we went!
 We walked along the track briefly before deciding it was time to head off-track upward towards Blue Range.

 Tony said it would take approximately an hour to cover 1 km on the flat, or 200 m vertical, when off-track for an EM group.
 I thought this was an exaggeration but Heather’s GPS watch proved that at times we were even slower than expected.
 This was partly due to us being a big group and also due to us sometimes taking the ‘scenic route’ rather than the direct route.
 There was also an instance of heading straight into dense scrub despite doing our best to navigate around it—but anyway we ploughed on through with a lesson learnt!
 Although the trip was hard work it was great fun reading our compasses and mapping our route.
 As you can see from the track of Matt’s GPS (hidden in his pack) we weren’t too far off the intended route.